mionova/100DaysOfCode-Challenge/README.md

 **Date**: June 13th, 2021

-**Today's JavaScript Progress**: Continued reviewing JavaScript Basics and practiced the following:
+**Today's JavaScript Progress**: Continued with traversing the DOM and practiced the following:

 1. Next element sibling
 2. Getting all children